 Adjustable Motor Base

 Coat the motor base slides and adjusting screws prior to start-up, every three months while in operation, and following shutdown.
-Use good quality corrosion inhibiting grease such as one of those recommended for lubricating the fan shaft bearings on page 17.
+Use good quality corrosion inhibiting grease such as one of those recommended for lubricating the fan shaft bearings.